 Order Several Samples Instead of One Sample

-- Your first sample is guaranteed to be of good quality. i.e. you will get the “Golden Sample”
+- Your first sample is guaranteed to be of good quality. i.e., you will get the “Golden Sample.”

 - The freight costs to get a single sample is outrageously high and shipping a few samples may not cost much more

-- One sample gives you no chance to try and sell the item on eBay, Amazon, etc.
+- One sample gives you no chance to try and sell the item on Amazon, eBay etc.

 Therefore, I always recommend people to order at least 10 of an item if possible at first.
 At the very least, this gives you a chance to sell the items on eBay or Amazon.
-If you import one sample and sell it the very first day on Amazon you may have simply lucked out.
+If you import one sample and sell it the very first day on Amazon, you may have simply lucked out.
 Selling ten is a far better sample size.

 How to Ship Your Products from China

-If this is your first time ordering from China it's often best just to ask your supplier to arrange for shipping and to add the charges to the invoice.
+If this is your first time ordering from China, it's often best just to ask your supplier to arrange for shipping and to add the charges to the invoice.

 If you're shipping your products to Amazon FBA warehouses then check out our article How to Ship Your Goods from China to Amazon FBA.